-Two of the biogas quality standards that are often given the most emphasis before pipeline injection are (i) the level of siloxanes within the biogas and (ii) the minimum heating value of the biogas.
+Two of the biomethane gas quality standards that are often given the most emphasis before pipeline injection are (i) the level of siloxanes within the biomethane and (ii) the minimum heating value of the biomethane.

 Siloxanes

-Siloxanes are a constituent within RNG that is of primary concern, specifically to the utility companies.
-Typically found within the biogas produced from landfills or wastewater treatment plants, the compounds can coat equipment with a layer of silica that can permanently damage the equipment.
-Originating mainly from beauty products and deodorant, siloxanes can cause expensive catalysts to fail or destroy expensive equipment for transporting the gas primarily owned by utilities; such risks have led utility companies to establish stringent siloxane requirements for those wishing to inject refined gas into the pipelines.
-The California Public Utilities Commission (CPUC) has established the maximum value for siloxanes at 0.1 mg Si/m3 of biomethane.
+Siloxanes are present in personal hygiene products such as deodorants and shampoos.
+As such, when disposed into a landfill or processed by a wastewater treatment plant, biomethane derived from these feedstocks often contain a measure of siloxanes.
+Siloxanes concern California natural gas utility companies, because when combusted, aa layer of silica (waxy, residue) can coat end-use equipment (stoves and water heater burner-tips, etc.), resulting in the need for increased maintenance, repair or replacement.
+At uncontrolled levels, siloxanes can cause expensive catalysts to fail or destroy expensive equipment for transporting the gas primarily owned by utilities; such risks have led California-based utility companies to establish stringent siloxane requirements for the pipeline injection of biomethane.
+The CPUC has established the maximum value for siloxanes at 0.1 mg Si/m3 of biomethane, the most stringent requirement across the country.

 Minimum Heating Values

+Higher-chain hydrocarbons give a gas its heating value.
 The heating value of a fuel is defined as the amount of heat produced by the complete combustion of the given fuel.
 In terms of biogas, the higher the heating value of the gas, the more methane that is present in its composition.
-Utility companies have put in place stringent minimum heating values for the refined RNG that could be injected into the pipeline claiming these numbers are necessary to ensure the safety of the equipment.
+Because biogas lacks the higher-chain hydrocarbons present in conventional natural gas, it has to be blended with other fuels (like propane, or natural gas) that posess the missing higher-chain hydrocarbons.
+Utility companies have put in place stringent minimum heating values for RNG as a prerequisite for pipeline injection, claiming a higher heating value is necessary to ensure the safety of the equipment.
 The CPUC established regulations in 2006 for minimum heating values of gas injected into the pipeline.
-“Rule 30” requires gas entering the pipelines of Southern California Gas (SoCalGas) and San Diego Gas & Electric (SDG&E) to have a heating value of at least 990 BTU/scf.
+“Rule 30” requires gas entering the pipelines of SoCalGas and SDG&E to have a heating value of at least 990 BTU/scf.
 “Rule 21” requires gas injected into PG&E’s pipelines to have a heating value that meets the standards established by PG&E at each receipt point.
 These rules were upheld in 2014 after the CPUC stated there wasn’t enough evidence to determine that relaxing the standard would have a negligible effect on end-users.

+The RNG Coalition sponsored legislation in 2016 (AB 2773, Quirk) that would have directly addressed industry concerns as it relates to appropriate siloxane levels and minimum heating value requirements, but withdrew the bill at the Governor’s request – and instead supported Senate Bill 840 (SB 840).
+Among other things, SB 840 aauthorized the CPUC to enter into a contract with the California Council on Science and Technology (CCST) to reasses the pipeline requirements for biomethane, focusing specifically on siloxane standards and minimum heating value.

-The California Council on Science and Technology (CCST) commissioned a report published in June of 2018 to assess these siloxane and minimum heating value restrictions.
-The study was conducted following SB 840, where the California legislature requested an analysis of what many proponents of biomethane claimed to be resolvable barriers to the development of the industry.
+CCST completed and published the commissioned report in June of 2018 to assess these siloxane and minimum heating value restrictions.
 The study found that relaxing the minimum heating value to 970 BTU/scf, the most common value for gas pipelines in the US, would be unlikely to impact safety or equipment reliability, and it recommended opening regulatory proceedings examining the option of allowing biomethane with a heating value of at least 970 BTU/scf into the pipeline provided it satisfies all other specifications.
 Enacting this change could substantially reduce the costs of upgrading biogas to pipeline-quality RNG for all producers of biogas, despite large variability in upgrading costs among biogas sources.